shuchismitamandal/Bank-Loan-Analysis-Dashboard/README.md

 # 📊Bank Loan Analysis Dashboard
 A dynamic, interactive Power BI dashboard built to analyze bank loan applications, funding performance, and borrower risk—focusing on loan quality, repayment trends, and borrower characteristics such as purpose, employment, and home ownership.
+The dataset analysed in this dashboard is financial_loan dataset from Kaggle.

 ## 🎯Purpose of the Dashboard
-The Bank Loan Performance & Risk Analysis Dashboard is designed to provide a comprehensive overview of a financial institution’s loan portfolio.
-Its main goal is to help stakeholders understand the volume, quality, and financial outcomes of issued loans, enabling better decision-making around lending strategy, risk management, and operational efficiency.
+Financial institutions often struggle to gain a clear, data-driven understanding of their loan portfolio's performance and associated risks.
+Without an effective way to track loan volume, repayment behavior, and financial outcomes, decision-makers face challenges in optimizing lending strategies, managing risk exposure, and improving operational efficiency.
+This project aims to address this gap by developing a Bank Loan Performance & Risk Analysis Dashboard that delivers a comprehensive view of the loan portfolio — enabling stakeholders to make informed, strategic decisions based on real-time insights.

 ## 👩‍💻Who is it for?
 - **Loan Officers** and **Credit Risk Analysts** assessing loan quality and defaults.